-223 The parties may agree to another reasonable time period.
+The parties may agree to another reasonable time period.

-224 See S McNicol, 'Unresolved Issues Arising from the General Guidelines between the AFP and the Law Council of Australia' (1998) 72 Australian Law Journal 137.
+See S McNicol, 'Unresolved Issues Arising from the General Guidelines between the AFP and the Law Council of Australia' (1998) 72 Australian Law Journal 137.

-- the AFP Guidelines are not rules of law and any breach or violation will have 'little or no sanction attached to it in practical or legal terms';227 - a question arises as to why all documents for which privilege is claimed have to be placed in a sealed container instead of only the ones where the claim is contentious;228 and - the role of the third party seems negligible because the AFP Guidelines suggest that the documents held by the third party are not actually read by the third party but are ultimately delivered to the Registrar of the Court or released to the executing officer, depending on the circumstances.229
+- the AFP Guidelines, contrary to their objective, do not preserve privilege insofar as they proceed on the basis that warrants will issue in terms which encompass privileged documents; - the AFP Guidelines are not rules of law and any breach or violation will have 'little or no sanction attached to it in practical or legal terms'; - a question arises as to why all documents for which privilege is claimed have to be placed in a sealed container instead of only the ones where the claim is contentious; and - the role of the third party seems negligible because the AFP Guidelines suggest that the documents held by the third party are not actually read by the third party but are ultimately delivered to the Registrar of the Court or released to the executing officer, depending on the circumstances.